simplelogica/nocms-blocks/doc/render.md

 local variable (slot) for the partial.

 In the end a partial is rendered using the block as a local variable to obtain the information.

-This partial must be found at `no_cms/blocks/blocks` views folder and have the name configured in the `template` setting of the block.
+This partial must be found at the partials folder configured in the engine's initializer using the `front_partials_folder` option.
+By default this folder will be `no_cms/blocks/blocks` inside the `views` folder of yout application.

+The partials name will also be configured in the `template` setting of the block.

 This way, rendering a 'title-3_columns' would render the partial `/no_cms/blocks/blocks/title_3_columns`.
+If we configure `NoCms::blocks.front_partials_folder` to be `my_skin/blocks` then it would render the partial `my_skin/blocks/title_3_columns`.

 This partial is a regular Rails partial (nothing special here).
 As an example, this could be the content of our